harshangpate/JS-chai-aur-code/README.md

 # js-chai-aur-code
-This is a code repo for javascript series from chai aur code yt channel
+This repository contains the code for the JavaScript series from the Chai Aur Code YouTube channel.
-## This is a great way to revise JavaScript, from basics to advance JS.
+## A great way to revise JavaScript, covering everything from basics to advanced concepts.

 [Javascript in 1 shot in Hindi | part 1](https://youtu.be/sscX432bMZo?si=f7uFBv-Sq0lYtdpt)